rodzanto/sm-ws/01 Creating a Managed Notebook Instance/README.md

 	1. Give the Notebook Instance a name like _**[username]**-nb-instance_

 	2. Choose **ml.t3.medium** as **Notebook instance type**
-	3. Choose the available **IAM role** (named AmazonSageMaker-ExecutionRole-XXXXX) from the dropdown list.
+	3. Create a new **IAM role**.
 Notebook instances require permissions to call other services including Amazon SageMaker and Amazon S3 APIs.
-For the purpose of this workshop, the IAM role has been pre-configured, which is very likely to happen when the notebook instance is provisioned by another team in your organization.
+For the purpose of this workshop, a new IAM role will be created and you should take note of the name.
 	4. Keep **No VPC** selected in the **VPC** dropdown list
 	5. Keep **No configuration** selected in the **Lifecycle configuration** dropdown list
 	6. Keep **No Custom Encryption** selected in the **Encryption key** dropdown list